vizhyk/proxytcp/README.md

 `cd bin/`

-`sudo ./proxytcp --mode capture --output ./meme.pcap --port 1080` - for capturing `sudo ./proxytcp --mode default --port 1080`  - for default execution
+`sudo ./proxytcp --mode capture --output ./meme.pcap --port 1080` - for capturing <br>
+`sudo ./proxytcp --mode default --port 1080`  - for default execution

 Then run browser with appropriate flags or edit its configuratin in settings.